nd31pr0/Weather-App/README.md

 Weather App

 ## Description
-The application aims to make use of async await and promises to  handle asynchronous data fetching from an API.
+- The application aims to make use of async await and promises to  handle asynchronous data fetching from an API.
+- While the data is being fetched, a progress bar shows the percentage completed.
+- We fetch the data from a publicly available api.

 ## Project Instructions: